 At the higher end of the scale, this all-white castle is a hands-down showstopper.
 It has three floors and five different living areas for playing out endless royal dramas, adventures and celebrations.
 Dolls and furniture are available separately.

 German-made from exquisite materials, this cosy playhouse celebrates the curved lines and round shapes found in nature.
-With five zones, including a balcony at the rear of the house, it’s one that multiple kids can enjoy at the one time.
+With five zones, including a balcony at the rear of the dolls house, it’s one that multiple boys and girls can enjoy at once.

 Poppy’s Little Treasures